 If you are a foreigner buying property in Switzerland and don't plan to work in the country, some cantons will allow you to negotiate lump-sum taxation ahead of a move to Switzerland.
 Very few Swiss residents have lump-sum taxation agreements - around 4500 individuals in official numbers published in 2018.

 Lump-sum taxation (also called expenditure-based taxation) may be available for UHNWI who want to reside in Switzerland but do not work and generate income in the country.
 Lump-sum taxation is applied for and arranged with each canton on a case by case basis.
 Wealthy applicants that are granted lump-sum taxation also receive a Swiss residency permit.
-With this residency permit the individual will be able to buy property anywhere within the relevant canton.
-Wealthy individuals can be considered for lump-sum taxation if they plan to move to Switzerland for the first time or have lived in Switzerland in the past but have not been resident for at least ten years or longer.
+With this residency permit, the individual can buy property anywhere within the relevant canton.
+Wealthy individuals can be considered for lump-sum taxation if they plan to move to Switzerland for the first time or have lived there in the past but have not been resident for at least ten years or longer.